amrullohrobbani/trackletanno/README.md

-# Tracklet Annotation Tool - Complete User Manual
+# MatchTagger - Complete User Manual

 A comprehensive desktop application for annotating tracklet IDs and ball positions in video frames, built with Electron, Next.js, and Tailwind CSS.